drekka/Alchemic/README.md

 ## Object names

-Objects automatically have a matching name generated when they are registered.
-By adding the `ACWithName(...)` macro, this name can be used later to locate them.
-By default, the name is the name of the class.
-But sometimes it's handy to provide your own name.

-Using a custom name, we can specify the exact one we want when dealing with multiple registrations.
-For example, we might register several `NSDateFormatter` objects with Alchemic and give them names like *'JSON date formatter'*, *'DB date formatter'*, etc. Then later, when we need a `NSDateFormatter`, we can inject the correct one by using `ACWithName(...) ` as part of the injection.
+Objects are automatically given a name when they are registered.
+By default, it's the class name.
+If you  add the `ACWithName(...)` macro you can specify a custom name to use instead.
+This can be extremely useful when dealing with multiple similar registrations.
+For example, we might register several `NSDateFormatter` objects with Alchemic and give them names like *'JSON date formatter'*, *'DB date formatter'*, etc. Then when we need a `NSDateFormatter`, we can inject the relevant one by using `ACWithName(...) ` argument resolver as part of the injection.

 Here's how we assign a custom name during registration: